Back to guidesFuneral costs and pricing

 Most people organise a funeral once or twice in their lifetime.
 They are grieving, time-pressured, and making financial decisions about an industry they have never dealt with before.
 That combination creates fertile ground for unexpected costs.

 This is not about bad people.
 Most funeral directors are trying to do right by families.
 But the pricing structures of the Australian funeral industry have gaps, and those gaps tend to move money in one direction.
-Here are the seven most common traps, with real numbers from our pricing knowledge base, and how to protect yourself.
+The seven traps below each carry real numbers from our pricing knowledge base and the steps that protect against them.

 The professional service fee is the single largest line item on most funeral invoices.
-It covers the funeral director's labour, administration, overheads, and profit margin.
+It covers the funeral director's labour, administration, and overheads.
 It is rarely broken down further.

 Compare that to Fixed Price Cremations at $1,995 or Bereavement Assistance (charity, means-tested) at $990.
 Same physical logistics.
-The difference is loaded almost entirely into the professional fee.
+Most of that difference sits in the professional fee, which is why it pays to compare a few itemised quotes for the same service.

 How to protect yourself: Ask for a strict, line-by-line itemised breakdown of what the professional fee covers.
 If a provider cannot or will not explain where that money goes, that tells you something.